by STIRworldJun 06, 2021

 Palash Bhattacharjee's work Link Road, which will be featured at Colomboscope 2021, was realised with the support of Warehouse421's Project Revival Fund.

-STIR is the exclusive international digital-media partner of Colomboscope 2021, which is scheduled to take place in Colombo, Sri Lanka, from August 12-22, 2021.
+STIR is the exclusive international digital-media partner of the seventh edition of Colomboscope 2021, which is scheduled to take place in Colombo, Sri Lanka, from January 20-30, 2022.

 See the exclusive coverage here.